-DALLAS – (April 6, 2016) The Environmental Protection Agency (EPA) added the Lea and W. Second Street Groundwater Plume site in Roswell, New Mexico, to the National Priorities List (NPL) of Superfund sites, a list of sites that pose risks to public health and the environment.
-Superfund is the federal program that investigates and cleans up the most complex, uncontrolled or abandoned hazardous waste sites in the country and converts them into productive community resources by eliminating or reducing public health risks and environmental contamination.
+DALLAS – (April 6, 2016) The Environmental Protection Agency (EPA) added the Lea and W. Second Street Groundwater Plume site in Roswell, New Mexico, to the National Priorities List (NPL) of Superfund sites, a list of sites that are contaminated and pose risks to public health and the environment.
+Superfund is the federal program that investigates and cleans up the country’s most complex, uncontrolled, or abandoned hazardous waste sites and converts them into productive community resources by eliminating or reducing public health risks and environmental contamination.

 The site lies in central Roswell near the intersection of N. Lea Ave. and W. Second Street.
 The site contains groundwater and soil contaminated with tetrachloroethylene, or PERC, as well as trichloroethylene and other volatile organic compounds.
-Sources of contamination include two areas of soil associated with former dry-cleaning operations, a former in-ground concrete separator tank, and a groundwater plume.
+Sources of contamination include two areas of soil associated with former dry-cleaning operations.
+Moreover, it’s a former in-ground concrete separator tank and a groundwater plume.

 “Every year we identify sites that are serious risks to public health and the environment,” said EPA regional administrator Ron Curry.
 “Cleaning hazardous waste in our communities and returning properties to environmental and economic vitality will improve quality of life for the affected communities.”

 If not addressed, the plume could threaten drinking water sources for Roswell residents.

 Tetrachloroethylene is a potential human carcinogen.
 Animal studies have shown exposure over long periods could cause other effects in the liver and kidneys and changes in brain chemistry.